How To Grocery Shop Smarter

 My hair journey took a turn for the best on Christmas 2016 because one of my best friends Ashley gifted me a 5 PIECE SNACK PACK by Oyin Handmade.
 The snack pack included sample size containers of a range of Oyin hair and skin products.
 During the next few weeks after Christmas I began to try each product on my hair and I was pleasantly surprised with the results!
 Since then I have incorporated Oyin products into my haircare routine and realized that having long hair can be manageable as long as I used products that were natural and compatible with my hair type THANKS ASH!

-“ THE SECRET IS
+“ THE SECRET ISTHERE IS NO SECRET”

 For those who are just starting your natural hair growth journey I want to let you in on a little secret… are you ready?...There is no secret… Having African American natural hair is a honor but it is also a daily emotional roller coaster ride.
 There is an ugly trial and error phase that we all must go through.
 This is the time frame when your are experimenting with products to find the right one for you while your hair is growing wild.
 This phase can take days or even years for some people.
 But you have to go through it in order to find out what works best for your hair.